Bonzay993/Website-NetNest/README.md

 - Live chat support for real-time assistance.
 - Client dashboard for managing hosting accounts and accessing support resources.
 - Integration with popular content management systems for seamless website setup.

+## Typography and Color Scheme

+- **Typography:** The website utilizes a clean and modern Lato and Roboto font for readability and professionalism.
+- **Color Scheme:** The color palette includes shades of blue and gray to convey trustworthiness and professionalism.
+Accent colors are used sparingly to highlight important elements and calls to action.

+## Wireframes

+Wireframes for the website can be found in the `wireframes` directory of this repository.
+These wireframes provide a visual representation of the layout and design of the website pages.